dbushell/deno_usbhidapi/README.md

 This _work in progress_ uses **unstable** Deno APIs and requries the `--unstable`, `--allow-ffi`, and `--allow-env` flags.

-The module exports `hidapi` library symbols and `HID` wrapper class.
+The module exports `hidapi` library symbols and `hid` wrapper functions.

 ## Usage